 If you are in the process of deciding for a university we invite you to read the following information:

-Searching a University
+Searching for a University

 If you have already decided which career to pursue, then the next step is choosing a university.
 Here are some recommendations to help you choose the best university or college; read it carefully:

-Do it offer the university courses you are looking for?
+- University courses: Does it offer the university courses you are looking for?
 Depending on your career, you must look for universities which host faculties related to your career.

-Large universities will give you great comfort (libraries, labs, residence, etc) but they don’t always have the best quality of education that you need.
+- University Size: Large universities will give you great comfort (libraries, labs, residence, etc) but they don’t always have the best quality of education that you need.
 Many universities have faculties in different places; the biggest buildings are for those careers with more students.

-If the university you choose keeps its main campus in another city, it is necessary to choose a place to live; most colleges have a residence hall for students, principally for students of first and last year.
+- Accommodation: If the university you choose keeps its main campus in another city, it is necessary to choose a place to live; most colleges have a residence hall for students, principally for students of first and last year.

-If the university you prefer is too far from home and you are used to a familiar environment, you will need to talk with your family; if this doesn’t represent a problem, and you don’t mind living in a new city or having to meet new people and friends, this might be the best option for you.
+- Location: If the university you prefer is too far from home and you are used to a familiar environment, you will need to talk with your family; if this doesn’t represent a problem, and you don’t mind living in a new city or having to meet new people and friends, this might be the best option for you.